 Dipper Ideas

-While nothing beats chips and queso, in our opinion, there are some other “dipper” options to consider:
+While nothing beats chips and queso, in our opinion, there are some other “dipper” options to consider for dip recipes:

 - Baguette (or other sliced bread)